 The International Emergency Response Team reports to the Public Safety Team (PST) and is charged with coordinating the institutional response to incidents and crises involving international activities, including faculty, staff and student travel.

 CSU faculty and staff traveling outside the United States of America while on university business are covered by CSU’s international Insurance program.
+See the summary of benefits (PDF).
 In addition to liability protection, coverage also includes travel assistance, emergency medical expenses, medical evacuation, political/ security evacuation, repatriation of remains, lost document assistance, embassy and consular information, and security assistance.
-Coverage is world-wide except in the USA and its territories, including Puerto Rico, and any country subject to US economic/ trade sanctions.
+Coverage is world-wide except in the USA and with certain exclusions in select countries as outlined in the policy documents.

 International Insurance Card